Santosh-Gupta/Lit2Vec/README.md

 ![alt text](Images/Book2VecSample3.JPG)

-Classics which seem to be grouped by time-period and author.
+Pre-20th century classics which seem to be grouped by time-period and author.

 ![alt text](Images/Book2VecSample5.JPG)